-Raider: “Well, nothing there now.”
+- Raider: “Well, nothing there now.”
 Lmao.

 O RLY?
 Bruh you didn’t even investigate.
 It reminds me of Metal Gear Solid to an extent.

-LOL.
 It’s juuuust a bit unrealistic in that sense.
 They still give up way too quickly, and would never do such a thing in real life.

 Here’s another funny scenario:

-Me: Blows a Raider’s head to bits.
+- Me: Blows a Raider’s head to bits.

-Other Raider: “Don’t you die on me!!”
+- Other Raider: “Don’t you die on me!!”

 I think it has something to do with the fact that his head was obliterated.
 XD

 Don’t You Die On Me!!

-Instead of the others going “OH MY GOD HIS HEAD JUST GOT BLOWED OFF!” or saying something equally as appropriate, one will simply go, “Wha?” as if nothing happened.
+Instead of the others going “OH MY GOD HIS HEAD JUST GOT BLOWN OFF!” or saying something equally as appropriate, one will simply go, “Wha?” as if nothing happened.

-As if he was dozing off and got woken up by the faint sound of cat’s meow.
+As if he was dozing off and got woken up by the faint sound of a cat’s meow.

 Crafting, Settlements, Companions & Lore

-In New Vegas you had a companion wheel and could have up to 8 IIRC, in 3 you could have up to 8, and in 4 you can have up to 13.
+In New Vegas, you had a companion wheel and could have up to 8 IIRC, in 3 you could have up to 8, and in 4 you can have up to 13.

 Companions & Lore

 I’m a little bit torn on whether or not I actually like having them, and that sentiment has carried from 2010 to the present day.

 The Dunwich Borers

-There are some truly creepy moments that occur after venturing into the underground portion, which hearken back to some of the same things that happen while you’re inside Vault 106 from Fallout 3 (flashbacks, etc.)
+There are some truly creepy moments that occur after venturing into the underground portion, which hearkens back to some of the same things that happen while you’re inside Vault 106 from Fallout 3 (flashbacks, etc.)

 As it turns out, the entire company’s motives were a ruse, with their true intentions being much more sinister than meets the eye.

 It seems as though the project managers in on the deception were actually looking for an artifact used in the worship of ancient and false gods.

 It’s a bit hard to make out underwater, but see the nose and closed eye?
-You have to be positioned just right and in real time it can be easy to miss.
+You have to be positioned just right and in real-time it can be easy to miss.

-Its also fascinating when you consider that this side story coincides with The Dunwich Building story of Fallout 3, based on the writings of the late H.P.
+It’s also fascinating when you consider that this side story coincides with The Dunwich Building story of Fallout 3, based on the writings of the late H.P.
 Lovecraft.

-Video Credit to Oxhorn!
-Subscribe his channel!
+Video Credit to Oxhorn.
+Subscribe to his channel!